smcclab/smc-course/_deliverables/01-audiovisual-diary.md

    listening)

-5. if you saw something interesting in a classmate's video the previous week, ask them (on Slack) how they did it
+5. if you saw something interesting in a classmate's video the previous week, ask them (on Teams) how they did it

 ## Portfolio {#portfolio}